InsultingPros/KF1066/ExplosiveFix.md

 - `default.ExplodeSounds[0] = sound(DynamicLoadObject(default.ExplodeSoundRefs[0], class'Sound', true));` is moved from `PreloadAssets()` to `defaultproperties` block.
 And removed `default.ExplodeSounds[0] = none;` from `UnloadAssets`.
 Fixes log spam.
 - Added a `bTriggered` bool to prevent `TakeDamage(...)` to trigger more than once.
 Fixes super damage.
 - Added a check to return all damage that is NOT from zeds.
 Fixes pipe detonation with spectator projectiles / nades.

+P.S.
+Poosh is not against to use his code, and besides that I asked him to make those fixes xD